rerugan/awesome-sysadmin2/README.md

 *Troubleshooting Tools.*

 * [mitmproxy](http://mitmproxy.org/) - A Python tool used for intercepting, viewing and modifying network traffic.
 Invaluable in troubleshooting certain problems.
+* [Nmap](http://nmap.org/) - Security scanner, with host discovery, port scanning, version detection and OS detection capabilities.
 * [Sysdig](http://www.sysdig.org/) - Capture system state and activity from a running Linux instance, then save, filter and analyze.
 * [TRK](http://trinityhome.org) - CPR for your computer!
 Trinity Rescue Kit is a linux toolkit as a livecd for general computer troubleshooting.
 Useful for Win, Linux, and OSX.
-* [Wireshark](http://www.wireshark.org/) - The world's foremost network protocol analyzer.
+* [Wireshark](http://www.wireshark.org/) - Open-source packet analyzer.
+Previously known as Ethereal.

 ## Project Management
 *Web-based project management and bug tracking systems.*